 Is Bulb a good option as an energy supplier?

-Total customers: 1, 400,000
+Total customers: 1,500,000

 UK ranking: #8

 Bulb was founded in 2013 by two entrepreneurs who were unimpressed by the options the average UK household had to choose from when it came to energy.
-With backgrounds in what they call “dirty energy”, they committed to making Bulb the best energy supplier for green energy and customer service.
+With backgrounds in what they call “dirty energy”, they committed to making Bulb the best energy supplier for both green energy and customer service.

 Encouraging people to make the Bulb renewable energy switch, the brand promises to refund up to £60 of any exit fee placed on customers who move over from a different supplier.
 The initial energy switch can be made in two minutes online with the final change-over complete in 21 days under the Energy Switch Guarantee.
-Bulb will also take care of the admin involved with switching, informing your old supplier of the change.
+Bulb will also take care of any admin involved with switching, informing your old supplier of the change.